 Roger Larochelle has served as the Executive Director of the Squam Lakes Conservation Society since 2003.
 Roger grew up in Manchester, NH but has traveled to the Lakes Region and White Mountains as long as he can remember, serving a camp counselor on Newfound Lake for several years, and one year as the director of the JSLA in 1984.
 Roger earned a BA in Anthropology from UNH with a concentration in archeology and geomorphology.
 Roger was formerly the executive director of the Mayhew Program for at-risk boys and previously worked 10 years as a land surveyor and cartographer.
 He lives in an old farm house with Jennifer in the quiet town of Hebron, NH and is a proud parent of Grace, Alex and Chloe.

 Alicia Abbott has worked for the Squam Lakes Conservation Society since 2006 as Office Administrator and currently as Director of Advancement.
 A NH native, Alicia earned a BA in Political Science from Colby-Sawyer College.
 After college she worked as a Legislative Assistant to the NH Speaker of the House.
 Alicia, husband Will and their 3 children moved to Holderness in 1993.
 She worked for several years as a substitute teacher and then as librarian at the Holderness Central School when her kids were young.
 She later served 5 years as Deputy Town Clerk/Tax Collector for the Town of Holderness.
-Alicia and Will enjoy spending time with their now adult children and 2 new ‘in-laws’ – Will & Courtney, Jacob, and Tirzah & Jonathon.
+Alicia and Will enjoy spending time with their now adult children and their families – Will, Courtney and granddaughter Ainsley, Jacob, and Tirzah & Jonathon.
 They also enjoy time at her family’s camp in northern VT, paddling remote ponds and exploring dirt roads.